bungle/lua-resty-validation/README.md

 ### Validation Factory Validators and Filters

-Validation factory consist of different validators and filters used to validate or filter the validated value:
+Validation factory consist of different validators and filters used to validate or filter the value (call them with colon `:`):

 * `type(t)`, validates that the value is of type `t` (see Type Validators)
 * `min(min)`, validates that the value is at least `min` (`>=`)